Deep Generative Quantile Bayes: Introduction

-Following the approach of \cite{wang2022adversarial}, we obviate the need for MCMC by training our sampler on simulated data obtained from a likelihood simulator (i.e., a forward sampler) and a prior simulator.
-However, unlike \cite{wang2022adversarial} who train a conditional generative adversarial network, we learn a quantile mapping, extending the approach of \cite{polson2023generative} to multivariate parameters.
-The training dataset consists of triplets $\{\theta_i, X_i, U_i\}_{i=1}^N$, where {$d$-dimensional} $\theta_i$'s are simulated from the prior $\pi(\theta)$ in the domain $\Theta\subset\R^d$, $X_i$'s are simulated from the implicit likelihood $L(\cdot \mid \theta)$ on the domain $\mathcal{X}\subset \R^{d_X\times n}$, and $U_i\sim F_U$ are i.i.d. random vectors from a source distribution $F_U$ on $\mathcal{U}\subset\R^d$.
+Following the approach of \cite{wang2022adversarial}, we obviate the need for MCMC by training our sampler on simulated data obtained from a likelihood simulator (i.e., a forward sampler) and a prior simulator. { However, we take a different approach that learns the quantile mapping directly. } The training dataset consists of { generated} triplets $\{\theta_i, X_i, U_i\}_{i=1}^N$, where {$d$-dimensional} $\theta_i$'s are simulated from the prior $\pi(\theta)$ in the domain $\Theta\subset\R^d$, $X_i$'s are simulated from the implicit likelihood $L(\cdot \mid \theta)$ on the domain $\mathcal{X}\subset \R^{d_X\times n}$, and $U_i\sim F_U$ are i.i.d. random vectors from a source distribution $F_U$ on $\mathcal{U}\subset\R^d$.
 We train a conditional deep learning mapping $\hat Q_{\theta\mid X}: \mathcal{U} \rightarrow \Theta$ that aims to simulate from the posterior distribution $\pi(\theta\C X)$ by pushing spherically uniform random vectors through itself.
-In the univariate case with $d=1$ and uniform $F_U$, this strategy corresponds to inverse transform sampling using an estimated quantile function $\hat Q_{\theta\mid X}(\cdot)$.
-Exploiting this connection, \cite{polson2023generative} perform supervised learning on $\{\theta_i, X_i, U_i\}_{i=1}^N$ using the pinball loss, where $\theta_i$' serve as the responses, $U_i$'s as the quantiles and $X_i$'s as the set of predictors.
-However, in our multivariate setting with $d>1$, the relationship between $X_i$'s and $\theta_i$'s is more nuanced and cannot be simply aligned through the pinball loss function.
-Instead, we aim to compute the 2-Wasserstein distance between the uniform distribution and the conditional distribution of $\theta$ given $X$, which naturally yields a transport map that can be used for posterior sampling.
+In the univariate case with $d=1$ and uniform $F_U$, this strategy corresponds to inverse transform sampling using an estimated quantile function $\hat Q_{\theta\mid X}(\cdot)$. { The approach by \cite{polson2023generative} performs supervised learning on the triplets using the pinball loss.
+This method does not simply generalize to the multivariate setting, where the relationship between $X_i$'s and $\theta_i$'s is more nuanced and cannot be simply aligned through the pinball loss function. } Instead, we aim to compute the 2-Wasserstein distance between the uniform distribution and the conditional distribution of $\theta$ given $X$, which naturally yields a transport map that can be used for posterior sampling.
 This approach is different from \cite{wang2022adversarial} who iteratively estimate and minimize this Wasserstein distance {(See, Section \ref{sec:diff} for more detailed comparisons).}